Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 : Initial data insertion from first exports.
 This version is deprecated.

 v2
-: Eliminated duplicates in the Reading branch by searching on meter name, interval end time, and channel.
+: Eliminated duplicates in the Reading branch by filtering on meter name, interval end time, and channel.

 v3 (Production)
 : Retroactively adding event data.
-Duplicates may exist in the Event branch and the Register branch.
+Duplicate records exist in the Event branch and the Register branch.

 v4 (Development)
 : Will address duplicates in the Event branch and the Register branch.
 To include updated weather data.